A Trip Advisor's Best Weapon

 You should wonder if the commitment is there to meet your needs and to solve potential problems (hassles), you might encounter.

 The First Aim of a trip advisor is to gather information to get an understanding of "lifestyle".
-What do I mean by lifestyle?

 This requires a bit of explaining.

-I need to learn certain information without necessarily asking you direct questions.
-As your professional travel planner, I am committed to satisfying your needs and helping
+As your professional travel planner, I am committed to satisfying your needs and helping you solve problems.

 I ask lifestyle questions in order to provide you with excellent service - service far beyond your expectations.

-After we have worked together on several trips, I may not need to ask certain questions again.
+Note: After we have worked together on several trips, I may not need to ask certain questions again.

 The Second Aim of a trip advisor is to use the information gathered (profiled) during the first stage to recommend (not now, but later) no more than three possible vacation/trip choices.